AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 --------|----------------
 Responsive | Because inbound customers can potentially be waiting in a queue when they call the CMC, the system's timeliness is essential to allocating suitable RMs and maximising potential travel package sale opportunities.
 Usable | RMs require an user-friendly interface that provides easy-to-understand scripts and customer information to resolve customer inquiries efficiently.
-Extensible | Future extensions to the call routing system can be applied to improve the system's service quality.
 Maintainable | System failures and bugs are inevitable; constant maintenance can mitigate these issues.
 Data Architecture | Because the travel company manages several holiday package options, user profiles and performance reports, the system requires a logical structure for organising the data to prevent memory overflows.
 Secure | The system handles user sensitive data that should adhere to the Australian Data Privacy Act 1988.

 ### Team Objectives ###
 Team goals can be measured through Github's version control features and opened issues.
 In order for the goals to be achieved, the team will hold weekly meetings, commit an update for their assigned task to github at least once a week and comment on the opened issues if there are any inquiries.
-Each team member will be assigned a role with task responsibilities for this project (Further clarification can be found in Section 6: Agile Methodologies).
-The team objective to achieve an High Destinction for this report as well as satisfactory team collaboration and morale.
+Each team member will be assigned a role with task responsibilities for this project, and the team objective to achieve an High Destinction for this report as well as satisfactory team collaboration and morale.

 ## **3. Problem Definition** ##
 A major travel company uses a call management centre as a way of attempting to sell holiday packages to people who want to travel.
 They want an information system to be developed which will improve the overall operation of their call management centre.